Riverside Magnet School at Goodwin College

 Frequently Asked Questions about Goodwin's Magnet Elementary School

-Riverside is an inter-district elementary magnet school serving the educational needs of students from all over the State of Connecticut ranging from ages 3 through grade 5.
-With fully certified teachers, low student to adult ratios, state of the art building and abundant technology and creative materials, we offer an inviting and inspiring environment for all learners.
+Riverside Magnet School is an inter-district elementary magnet school serving the educational needs of students from all over the state of Connecticut ranging from age 3 through grade 5.
+With fully certified teachers, low student-to-adult ratio, state-of-the-art building, and abundant technology and creative materials, we offer an inviting and inspiring environment for all learners.

-What is the benefit of attending a magnet school over my local public school?
+What is the benefit of attending a magnet school?

-As a magnet school, Riverside offers several benefits including:
+As a magnet school, RMS offers several benefits including:

 - Flexible and innovative curriculum centered around a unifying theme

-- Diverse student body that encourages respect, empathy, and collaboration
+- iverse student body that encourages respect, empathy, and collaboration

 - Family and community involvement that instills a passion for learning and growth

 - Academic success that prepares students for a lifetime of academic achievement